Last modified: September 9, 2022

 3.7 Beta Software.
 We may make beta and experimental products, features, and Documentation available to you on an early access basis (“Beta Software”).
 Beta Software is not generally available and may contain bugs, defects, and errors.
 We provide Beta Software “as is,” without warranties, and may discontinue the Beta Software at any time.
 Our service level agreements do not apply to Beta Software.
 If and when the Beta Software becomes generally available, you will have the option to pay for the software or discontinue its use.
 We may use your feedback about Beta Software.

 As the Software is provided in the form of a self-hosted Instance, Sourcegraph will not have access to any of Your Code unless you include Your Code via email or other support channels to Sourcegraph.
 We have implemented, and the Software contains, commercially reasonable technical and organizational measures designed to secure Your Code and any other information you provide that is stored on your Instance (which we do not have access to), and any information that we do have access to (such as support emails you send to us, Usage Data, etc.), from accidental loss and from unauthorized access, use, alteration or disclosure.
 However, we cannot guarantee that unauthorized third parties will never be able to defeat those measures or use your information for improper purposes.
 You understand that internet technologies have the inherent potential for disclosure.
-You acknowledge that you store sensitive information on your Instance, or provide any sensitive information to us at your own risk.

 6.1 Definition.
 "Confidential Information" means all non-public information disclosed by us to you, or vice-versa, that is designated by the discloser as confidential or that reasonably should be considered confidential given the nature of the information or circumstances of its disclosure.